 I don’t know how many women deal with high levels of lipase in their breastmilk, but I do know I’m not the only one.

-After three children, I’ve finally figured out the best way to efficiently scald my milk, and I have some tips and tricks to share with you.
+After three children, I’ve finally figured out the best way to scald my milk efficiently is to use a sous vide machine.
+After much trial and error, I have some tips and tricks to share with you.

-Plus, the method I’ve perfected, sous vide, is not explained or detailed anywhere that I’m aware of.
-I sincerely hope this helps another mom out there learning how to deal with this pesky enzyme!
+Plus, the sous vide for killing off lipase in breastmilk is not explained or detailed anywhere that I’m aware of.
+I sincerely hope this helps another mom learn how to deal with this pesky enzyme!